anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    * - `DaemonSet <https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/>`__
      - A DaemonSet ensures that the correct nodes run a copy of a pod.
    * - `Job <https://kubernetes.io/docs/concepts/workloads/controllers/job/>`__
      - A job represents a task.
-It creates one or more pods and will continue to retry until the expected number of successful completions is reached.
+It creates one or more pods and ensures that the specified number of successful completions is completed.
    * - `CronJob <https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/>`__
      - AA CronJob manages time-based jobs, namely, once at a specified time and repeatedly at specified times.
    * - `StatefulSet <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>`__